Write the equality and two conversion factors, and identify the n... | Channels for Pearson+

 Significant Figures

 Significant figures are the digits in a number that contribute to its precision.
 This includes all non-zero digits, any zeros between significant digits, and trailing zeros in the decimal portion.
-Understanding significant figures is crucial for accurately reporting measurements and performing calculations in chemistry, as it reflects the precision of the data.
+Understanding significant figures is crucial for accurately reporting measurements and ensuring that calculations reflect the precision of the data.

 Recommended video: